Perspective | Brian Dozier learned Spanish to be a better teammate. There’s a lesson for MLB.

 During one of his offseasons in the minors, he played winter ball in Venezuela.
 Around that same time, he met Eduardo Escobar, who was new to the Twins organization.
 They didn’t know they’d play seven years together.
 Still, they made a decision: Make each other better.

-“I taught him English,” Dozeier said.
+“I taught him English,” Dozier said.
 “He taught me a lot of Spanish, just how to communicate day-in and day-out and stuff like that.
 I took it upon myself to start reading books on planes and bus rides just to kind of teach myself more.
 And then obviously the best way to learn it is being around it every day and actually using it.”

 A funny thing then happened for Dozier: He became friends — close friends — with many of his Latin teammates.
 Go figure.
 Escobar, now with the Diamondbacks, missed the beginning of a team meeting last week to call into Dozier’s retirement ceremony.
 “I call him one of my best friends to this day,” Dozier said.